Since your mattress is often the most expensive piece of furniture in your bedroom, you expect it to last a significant amount of time.

 - Edges.
 Saggy edges often are a result of sitting at the edge of your mattress.
-In fact, a mattress is designed for sleeping only, so if you often use your laptop, watch TV, or read while sitting on it, a risk of sagging increases.
+A mattress is designed for sleeping only, so if you often use your laptop, watch TV, or read while sitting on it, the risk of sagging can increase.

 - Both corners at your feet.
 Indentations there may appear if you have pets and allow them to sleep with you.

-Try utilizing the surface more evenly.
-You can also try rotating the mattress to promote even weight distribution.
+Try utilizing the surface more evenly if you can.
+You can also try rotating the mattress to promote even weight distribution and prevent premature sagging.

 How Will a Saggy Mattress Impact Your Sleep?

-Your body can adapt to nearly anything, including pretty uncomfortable conditions.
-However, it will still signal you that something’s not right.
-In the case with a sagging mattress, look out for the following sleep-related signs:
+Your body can adapt to nearly anything, including pretty uncomfortable sleeping conditions.
+However, it will still send you signals that something’s not quite right.
+In the case of a sagging mattress, look out for the following sleep-related signs:

 - Tossing and turning.
-When the surface of your mattress will lose its uniformity, you will need more time to find a comfortable position to sleep.
-Also, you may find that the positions which once felt relaxed start causing stiffness and pain in the lower back or neck.
+When the surface of your mattress loses its uniformity, you will need more time to find a comfortable position to sleep.
+Also, you may find the positions you once felt relaxed in start causing stiffness and pain in your lower back or neck (1).

 - Insomnia.
-Spending hours rolling in your bed from side to side will impact your overall sleep quality and duration.
-This might even lead to uncontrollable anxiety episodes prior to bedtime.
+Spending hours rolling in your bed from side to side can impact your overall sleep quality and duration.
+This could even lead to anxiety and worry about getting to sleep.

 - Headaches.
-When your mattress cannot support proper spine alignment, your shoulders and neck are the ones that suffer the most.
+When your mattress doesn’t provide proper spine alignment and support, your neck and shoulders are the ones that suffer the most.
 Squeezed nerves and blood vessels in these areas can result in tension headaches or migraines.

 - Allergies.
 Saggy spots make a great place for all the nasty things to build up.
 That includes organic particles, which are the food for dust mites.
-And dust mites are the most common bedroom allergen in the US homes.
-So, if you start noticing troubled breathing or sore and dry eyes upon awakening, your saggy bed could be the one to blame.
+And you guessed it — most US homes have detectable levels of dust mite allergen in their bed.
+So, if you start noticing you’re getting a sniffly nose or sore and dry eyes when you wake up, your saggy bed could be the one to blame.

-Poor quality of sleep caused by all these factors can trigger a host of chronic disorders and worsen your overall health.
-So, if the root cause of these issues lies inside a saggy mattress, be sure to replace it with a new one as soon as possible.
+Poor quality of sleep caused by all these factors can trigger a whole host of chronic disorders that can contribute to a decline in overall health.
+So, if you think the root cause of these issues could lie inside a saggy mattress, be sure to replace it with a new one as soon as possible.

 The Most (And the Least) Sagging Mattress Type

-Now, I want to outline the main features that make a mattress that doesn’t sag.
-And the first one I’d like to mention is a mattress type.
+Pay attention, because I’m going to outline the main features that stop a mattress from sagging.
+The first one is the mattress type.

 Today, there are many types of mattresses on the market.
-Although they can be initially uniform and supportive at the beginning, not all of them can stay so for years to come.
-Let me comment on each type in more detail.
+Although most of them can be initially uniform and supportive, not all of them stay so for years to come.
+Let’s dive into each type in more detail.

 The most common material for mattresses, memory foam is quite unpredictable when it comes to sagging.
 The density and firmness are determining factors here.
-But other things — such as mattress foundation, intensity of exploitation, and even temperature in the room — may have an impact on how fast your foam mattress will lose its resiliency.
+But other things — such as mattress foundation, the intensity of use, and temperature of the room — may have an impact on how fast your foam mattress loses its resiliency.

-Polyfoam is a cheaper analog of memory foam, as it requires fewer resources to be manufactured.
-It also has an open-cell structure, which allows it to retain a little less heat compared to memory foam.
-Yet, this structure is the culprit when it comes to durability:
+Polyfoam is a cheaper version of memory foam as it requires far less manufacturing resources.
+It’s also an open-cell structure, which allows it to retain a little less heat compared to memory foam.
+Yet, this structure is the culprit when it comes to saggy mattresses:

-Polyfoam typically starts losing its shape way faster compared to viscofoam.
+Polyfoam typically starts losing its shape a lot faster than viscofoam.

-The most long-lasting mattress material nowadays, latex is, basically, the vulcanized sap of rubber trees.
-Despite having an open-cell structure like polyfoam, latex has smaller cells and thicker cell membranes, which results in great resiliency and supportive properties.
+The most long-lasting mattress material nowadays (3), latex, is the vulcanized sap of rubber trees.
+Despite having an open-cell structure like polyfoam, latex has smaller cells and thicker cell membranes, which results in greater resiliency and more supportive properties.

-Hybrid mattresses feature a coil system as the base layer, combined with other materials, such as foam, latex, or fibers.
+Hybrid mattresses feature a coil system as the base layer.
+The other layers are typically foam, latex, or other fibers.
 Coils are more rigid compared to foam, so they can help keep the surface uniform for a longer time, preventing the upper foam layers from developing indentations.
-But of course, the quality of the material that the coils are made of is important here.
+But of course, the quality of the material that the coils are made of is the important part here.

 Traditional innerspring beds have a simple construction.
 Unlike the hybrids, they only feature 1-2 comfort layers above the spring block.
-They also are the firmest and pretty long-lasting, but their overall durability, just like with hybrids, depends on the coil count and steel gauge used for making springs.
+They are also firm and durable, but their overall durability, just like the hybrid, depends on the coil count and steel gauge used for making the springs.

-Most air mattresses tend to lose some air during the night due to temperature fluctuations, so they become softer and sag more deeply.
-But it’s the easiest case of sagging, as you can fix it by simply adding more air.
+Most air mattresses tend to lose some air during the night due to temperature fluctuations, so they generally become softer and sag more deeply.
+But in the case of a sagging air mattress, it’s easily fixed by simply adding more air.
 Unless the cause of deflating was a puncture.
 Then you would first have to patch your air mattress properly.

 Waterbeds are great when it comes to cradling because a layer of water encased in vinyl is the most adaptive material ever invented.
-Also, if you maintain your water mattress in good shape, it will be able to offer uniform support literally forever.
-Just learn to regulate the water pressure inside.
+Also, if you keep your water mattress in good shape, it can offer uniform support, literally forever.

 How to Choose a Mattress That Won’t Sag in the First Years of Use?